trinodb/trino/docs/src/main/sphinx/security/certificate.rst

      - The path to a JSON file that contains a set of :doc:`user mapping rules </security/user-mapping>` for this authentication type.

-Use certificate authencation with clients
+Use certificate authentication with clients
 -----------------------------------------

 When using the Trino :doc:`CLI </client/cli>`, specify the